Adrian Ghenie

 Adrian Ghenie ([adriˈan ˈɡeni.e]; born 13 August 1977 in Baia Mare) is a contemporary Romanian painter, who lives and works in Berlin, Germany.

 Early life and education

-The son of a dentist, he studied fine arts at the Arts and Crafts School in Baia Mare between 1991 and 1994.
+The son of a dentist, he attended the Gheorghe Șincai High School and then studied fine arts at the Arts and Crafts School in Baia Mare between 1991 and 1994.
 He is a graduate of the Art and Design University of Cluj-Napoca (2001).

 Career

 Ghenie lives and works in Cluj, Berlin, and London.

 In 2005, he co-founded Galeria Plan B in Cluj, together with Mihai Pop, a production and exhibition space for contemporary art.
 In 2008 Plan B opened a permanent exhibition space in Berlin.

 His work has been widely exhibited in group and solo exhibitions, including at Tate Liverpool, San Francisco Museum of Modern Art and Fondazione Palazzo Strozzi in Florence.

 In June 2014 the oil on canvas painting "The Fake Rothko" was sold for £1,426,000 ($2,428,140).

 In February 2016, the large oil on canvas painting "The Sunflowers of 1937" inspired by Vincent van Gogh's famous "Sunflowers" was sold in London for £3,177,000 at a Sotheby's auction, marking it the most expensive painting sold by the Romanian artist.

 Before the auction, the value of the painting was estimated between £400,000 and £600,000.
 It belonged to the Galerie Judin of Berlin, who had purchased it from the artist.